Home > Resources > FAQs & GUIDES

 Binding orders made by the court with the agreement of both parties.
 Usually these will have worked out by the parties and their lawyers outside the court and then a judge or registrar will approve them.

-An application made when a previous court order has been breached by the other party.
+An application made when a parenting order has allegedly been breached.
 The Court may impose penalties for a breach.

 Custody as well as contact and guardianship are no longer concept that exists under the Family Law Act.